hasura/ndc-rest/docs/authentication.md

 ## Bearer Auth

-Set the `value` environment variable, header name and scheme.
+Configure the `value` environment variable, header name, and scheme.
 For example, the below configuration will inject the bearer token into incoming requests:

 ```yaml
 securitySchemes: